-Robert Irish is a web designer and consultant living in Brooklyn, New York.
+Robert Irish is a web designer and consultant based in Sydney, Australia.

 My work stems from a firm belief in simplicity and clarity of information.

 Together with my clients I build websites that are clear, compelling and receptive to the changing needs of their users.
 I believe that good design begins with a deep understanding of the problem at hand and results in long-lasting, measurably effective solutions.

 I am passionate about accessibility, responsive design and the empowering effect of carefully designed systems.

 In addition to website design and development, I offer services in branding and print design, consultancy and independent research.
 These components often form a part of a larger project to develop new strategies for communication and service delivery on the web.

 If you’re interested in starting a conversation about your project please don’t hesitate to email me and I'll get back to you promptly.

 The Global Risk Foundation provide training and certification for both individuals and organisations.
 I helped them to develop their online presence with an accessible website that is responsive across all devices.